makerfactoryio/docs/docs/development-boards/sensorio/schematics.md

 	If the device needs to be installed in a permanent setup, it is also possible to provide 5V power through any of the the MikroBUS sockets +5V pins.

 !!! warning ""
-	Please note that in case this pins are used to power the board, the AP22802A protection will be bypassed, therefore care must be taken to avoid damages caused by short circuits.
+	Please note that in case these pins are used to power the board, the AP22802A protection will be bypassed, therefore care must be taken to avoid damages caused by short circuits.

 <img src="/images/sensorio/MikroBUS-5V-input.png" class="img-center" width="50%" >